- Common Name(s):

 - Edible Plants, Native Plants, Wildflowers

-This attractive native wildflower in the Asteraceae family.
+This attractive native wildflower is in the Asteraceae family.
 Leaves are oblong-elipitic and occur basally on the plant.
-Does well in dry areas of the piedmont and costal plains North Carolina.
-Intense purple-fushia flowers apper late June through August and are highly attractive to bees.
+It does well in dry areas of the piedmont and costal plains of North Carolina.
+Intense purple-fushia flowers appear from late June through August and are highly attractive to bees.

-Wildlife Value: Members of the genus Veronia support the following specialized bee: Melissodes (Eumelissodes) denticulatus.
+Wildlife Value: Members of the genus Vernonia support the following specialized bee: Melissodes (Eumelissodes) denticulatus.